upbound/docs/content/getstarted/control-plane-project.md

 {{< /content-selector >}}

 Providers in your project create external resources for Upbound to manage.
-Functions add logic to automate complex provisioning processes.
-After adding these dependencies, your `upbound.yaml` file's `dependsOn` section should reflect the changes.
+After adding the provider, your `upbound.yaml` file's `dependsOn` section should reflect the changes.

 {{< content-selector options="AWS,Azure,GCP" default="AWS" >}}
 <!-- AWS -->